openimsdk/open-im-server/docs/contrib/cicd-actions.md

 # Continuous Integration and Automation

-Every change on the K3s repository, either made through a pull request or direct push, triggers the continuous integration pipelines defined within the same repository.
-Needless to say, all the K3s contributions can be merged until all the checks pass (AKA having green builds).
+Every change on the OpenIM repository, either made through a pull request or direct push, triggers the continuous integration pipelines defined within the same repository.
+Needless to say, all the OpenIM contributions can be merged until all the checks pass (AKA having green builds).

 - [Continuous Integration and Automation](#continuous-integration-and-automation)
   - [CI Platforms](#ci-platforms)